In this guide, we’ll show you how to form a nonprofit and apply for tax-exempt status to get your nonprofit off to a great start.

 If your nonprofit corporation plans to solicit donations from the public, it may be required to register as a charity with the Secretary of State’s Office before beginning these efforts.
 The state recommends nonprofits reach out via phone to the Secretary of State’s Securities and Charities Enforcement to get more information on additional registration.

-Apply for a federal identification number for your nonprofit
+Step 9: Apply for a federal identification number for your nonprofit

 Next, you must apply for an EIN through the IRS.
 This number will represent your nonprofit’s entity for tax and identification purposes and is necessary to open a business bank account.